Yarlagadda Sivarama Prasad

-He established the Andhra Scientific Company.
-It manufactured precise scientific instruments and was later acquired by Bharat Electronics in 1982.
-He also financed new sugar mills and factories in Vuyyuru and in Rayagada, Orissa.

 Sivarama Prasad financed Pattabhi Sitaramayya's Andhra Bank.
 He set up the production company Sarathi Films in 1938, which produced successful films like Mayalokam (1945) and Rojulu Marayi (1955).
 He also established the film studio complex Sarathi Studios in Hyderabad in 1956.
 It was the first film studio facility built in Hyderabad.

 Early life

 Yarlagadda Sivarama Prasad was born to Raja Yarlagadda Ankineedu Prasad, the ruler of the Challapalli Samasthanam (estate), and his wife on April 3, 1903.
 The Challapalli Samasthanam was one of the largest in the Madras State and consisted of towns in Diviseema and other coastal parts of Krishna District surrounding Machilipatnam.
 Sivarama Prasad had a brother, S. R. Y. Ramakrishna Prasad and a sister named Rajya Lakshmamma, who later married the Raja of Muktyala.
 Sivarama Prasad was crowned on December 26, 1929, an event attended by many Telugu and Sanskrit scholars who advised the new zamindar on how to manage the estate's affairs.